georuiz817/poke_dex/README.md

+#About the PokeDex
+Welcome to my PokeDex!
+This is my first FlatIron project.
+I have a simple CLI PokeDex for you.
+All you need to do is put in a int 1-3 and you will be given details on the specific pokemon.
+You will then have the option to go back and few any additional ones.
+You may quit at any point in time and you will be given many options to quit, go back, etc at all times.
+Thanks!

 # PokeDex

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/poke_dex`.
 To experiment with that code, run `bin/console` for an interactive prompt.